prompcommand-cmd/analitict-trend/README.md

 - Easy testing and future scalability

 The application uses **SQLite** as the database and **Entity Framework Core (EF Core)** for data access.
+---
-Note: For the /production/trend you can call it without parameter just { } or if you want to condition for the year only is like { orderDateYear: "2023" }
+Note: For the API: /production/trend you can call it without parameter just { } or if you want to condition for the year only is like { orderDateYear: "2023" }
 ---

 ## How to run BackEnd